 Jeremy Guscott: Quins must answer questions on squad depth and mentality

 Nick EasterQualification for the Aviva Premiership play-offs is pretty much all over bar the shouting.
-Sarries and Tigers will finish one and two with Quins and Saints in a scrap for third and fourth.
-The home teams will have the advantage but that won't stop Quins and Saints believing that they will win.
+Sarries and will finish one and two with Quins and Saints in a scrap for third and fourth.
+The home teams will have the advantage but that won’t stop Quins and Saints believing that they will win.

-I doubt whether Harlequins can stay in the right place, mentally, to pull off what will be a surprise appearance in the final by beating either or away from home.
+I doubt whether Harlequins can stay in the right place, mentally, to pull off what will be a surprise appearance in the final by beating either Saracens or Leicester away from home.
 The talent is there.
-However, another long season has taken its toll, and Quins are in a place they're not used to.
+However, another long season has taken its toll, and Quins are in a place they’re not used to.

 We should remember that it is not so long ago, in seasons 2009-10 and 2010-11, that the club finished seventh and eighth respectively in the league.
 From, pretty much, obscurity to constantly being in the top four takes some getting used to – and, if you also take into account the Heineken Cup, then you’ve got to have a championship squad, not just a team.